Making Your Online Course Content Accessible

 - Incorporate these tips on handling audio descriptions into your screencast lectures when describing complex content.

-- Upload video content you have already created to YouTube and use the automated captions provided (edit as needed).
+- Upload video content you have already created to MS Stream and use the automated captions provided (edit as needed).

 - Use PowerPoint for Microsoft 365 to transcribe your words as you present and display them on-screen as captions in the same language you are speaking.